chynamyerz/procode-assessment/README.md

 npm run dev
 ```

-By default the project should spin up on [localhost](http://localhost:5173/)
+By default the project should spin up on [http://localhost:5173/](http://localhost:5173/), click the link to view and interact with the app.